-  We have planned our reopening process over the past few months, following recommendations from federal, state, and city health officials, and discussions with our staff, medical professionals, and our colleagues at cultural institutions across Pennsylvania and around the world.
-We have made changes to our operations to prioritize the health and safety of our visitors and staff (see details here).
+We have made changes to our operations to prioritize the health and safety of our visitors and staff, following recommendations from federal, state, and city health officials, and discussions with our staff, medical professionals, and our colleagues at cultural institutions across Pennsylvania and around the world (see details here).

 However, there is an inherent risk of exposure to COVID-19 in any public place where people are present.

-We encourage visitors to review the CDC’s guidelines regarding who may be at higher risk for serious illness from COVID-19 to help determine whether they feel comfortable visiting a public place at this time.
+We encourage visitors to review the CDC’s guidelines regarding who may be at higher risk for serious illness from COVID-19 to help determine whether they feel comfortable visiting at this time.